Middlesex County personal injury attorneys

 In 2015, the Virginia Highway Safety Office reported 97 crashes in Middlesex County.
 Sixty of them produced injuries, and two were fatal.
 So far this year, 89 collisions - including some property-only damage - have been recorded.
 Again, two were fatal.
 About half involved injury to the people in the vehicles.

 If you or a loved one has been injured because of someone else's carelessness, you're not alone.
-GibsonSingleton Virginia Injury Attorneys has decades of combined experience dealing with insurance companies and holding those responsible accountable for their actions.
+The Middlesex County personal injury lawyers at GibsonSingleton Virginia Injury Attorneys have decades of combined experience dealing with insurance companies and holding those responsible accountable for their actions.
 We’re here to serve you, so put us to work.
 Contact us at (804) 413-6777 for a free sit-down to discuss your case.

 With so much gorgeous coastline in Middlesex County along the Piankatank and Rappahannock Rivers, you may want to go boating every day.
 Just remember to be cautious on the water.
 Everyone should wear life preservers while on a boat, and young children should be watched carefully.
 If you see other boaters who seem intoxicated or who are ignoring rules about safe boat use, report them to local officials to help keep everyone safer.